traja-team/traja/docs/source/pandas.rst

 Pandas Indexing and Resampling
 ==============================

-traja is built on top of pandas :class:`~pandas.DataFrame`, giving access to low-level pandas indexing functions.
+Traja is built on top of pandas :class:`~pandas.DataFrame`, giving access to low-level pandas indexing functions.

 This allows indexing, resampling, etc., just as in pandas::